 Professor Mingguang He is the Professor of Ophthalmic Epidemiology at the University of Melbourne.
 He undertook his medical training in China, holds a Masters degree in Public Health from Johns Hopkins University in Baltimore, and PhD in ophthalmology at Moorfields Eye Hospital in London.

 Professor He is a global expert in vision-related clinical and epidemiologic research.
 He led several important population-based studies in China, including the first glaucoma survey and a large-scale twin study in China.
 He serves editorial board for several important journals, including Ophthalmology, PLoS One, Molecular Vision and APJO.
 He is currently the deputy secretary-general of Asia-Pacific Academy of Ophthalmology.

 His research interests include clinical and epidemiological research, randomized clinical trials, twin studies and imaging technology.
 His current research priority is big data and precision medicine.

-Associate Professor Alex Hewitt
+Professor Alex Hewitt

 BMedSci (Hons), MBBS, PhD

 Prof Alex Hewitt is a clinician-scientist and leads Clinical Genetics at CERA.
 During medical training he completed a BMedSci (Hons) degree investigating the outcomes of cataract surgery for people living in remote areas of the Northern Territory.
 He obtained his PhD investigating the molecular and phenotypic associations for open angle glaucoma from Flinders University of South Australia in 2009.
 Alex completed formal Ophthalmology training at the Royal Victorian Eye and Ear Hospital in 2012, and then spent one year on secondment at the Lions Eye Institute in Western Australia.
 He returned to Melbourne in 2013 to take up the position with CERA’s Clinical Genetics.

 Clinical Lead for Glaucoma Surgical Trials